-I'm available for speaking engagements on the topics of corporate alumni management, career transitions, social media, community management, corporate social responsibility, project management, accountability, and more.
+I'm available for speaking engagements on the topics of corporate alumni management, career transitions, customer support / advocacy, social media, community management, corporate social responsibility, project management, accountability, and more.

 Presentations